Tech1207/Better-Study/README.md

 Python is required to be installed.
-Link to python download for windows: [https://www.python.org/ftp/python/3.13.7/python-3.13.7-amd64.exe] You can also of course just download it directly form the python website
+Link to python download for windows: [https://www.python.org/ftp/python/3.13.7/python-3.13.7-amd64.exe] You can also of course just download it directly form the python website, or get it off of the microsoft app store.